 The expectation however remains that practitioners remain compliant with the Relevant Standards (see rules and regulations) and in line with Professional Expectations and the Code of Conduct.

-The ADA Guidelines for Infection Prevention and Control fifth edition contain an appendix Blood and body fluid exposure (BBFE) protocol (page 82) which discusses first aid, the risk assessment, and testing.
+The ADA Guidelines for Infection Prevention and Control fifth edition contain an appendix Blood and body fluid expose (BBFE) protocol (page 82) which discusses first aid, the risk assessment, and testing.

 Step 1 – First aid